Rassilion/Fregram-Blog/content/posts/new-update-2023.md

 ---
 No it's still not the long awaited homeserver update (BTW I'm on the third (forth maybe) iteration onde homeserver updates, now I have a Terramaster NAS)

 Yes it's update time, our classic triennial updates.
-I'm not sure what to update :) maybe new gatsby version or [nextra](https://nextra.site/)
+I'm not sure what to update :) maybe new gatsby 5, [nextra](https://nextra.site/) or [astro](https://astro.build/)

 Next.js looks controversial now but we can still use it right?

+PS: looks like travis not working, time to move github actions